-Patternizer will let you build your own custom patterns (oriented by stripes) by generating a number of custom setting options from the menu panel on the left hand side.
+Patternizer will let you build your own custom patterns (oriented by stripes) by generating a number of custom setting options from the menu panel on the left-hand side.
 Colors can also be adjusted, so there’s a bit of flexibility in terms of what you need for a particular design.

 14. Design Patterns on CodePen

 CodePen is home to thousands of amazing — state of the art — web designers who have taken their time to craft amazing background/design patterns that any webmaster can benefit from.
-Each design patterns reflects a specific category, so you can really pimp up your design styles.
+Each design pattern reflects a specific category, so you can really pimp up your design styles.

-15. Subtle Patterns | Free textures for your next web project.
+15. Subtle Patterns | Free textures for your next web project

-Subtle Patterns has been around for years now, funny how we didn’t include it in the first version of the site, and is a patterns provider of several hundred different patterns.
+Subtle Patterns has been around for years now, funny how we didn’t include it in the first version of the site, and is a pattern provider of several hundred different patterns.
 I have found that these patterns in particular work great with WordPress themes, so take a look and see what you can find — most important thing is to experiment by actually trying the patterns.